Alex-Agile/tictactoegame/README.md

-# Ansible Super LAMP Environment Provisioner

-Ansible provisioner for LAMP environments using Apache2, Php-fpm 7.1, MySQL 5.7, Xdebug, Composer, Git, Redis and Blackfire.

-## Dependencies

-- VirtualBox.
-Install with:

-        *sudo apt-get update*
-        *sudo apt-get install virtualbox*

-- Vagrant.
-Download latest version from official website and install.

-- Ansible.
-Install with:

-         *sudo apt-get update*
-         *sudo apt-get install ansible*

-## Installation

-1. Copy *vagrant_inventory.example.yml* to *vagrant_inventory.yml* and modify what required.

-2. Be sure to replace on *ansible/hosts*:

-- *tictactoegame* to the same value as *name* on vagrant_inventory.yml
-- *ansible_ssh_port* to the same value as *port_host* on vagrant_inventory.yml
-- *machine name* on *ansible_ssh_private_key_file* to the same value as *name* on vagrant_inventory.yml

-# TicTacToeGame Holding - Tic Tac Assessment
+# TicTacToeGame - Alex Agile
-Alejandro Barba Prieto

 ##Introduction

-This is the code repository for TicTacToeGame Holding - Php Developer Assessment: Tic Tac Toe Game.
+This is the Tic Tac Toe Game.

-Technologies I have used to develop the game are:
+Technologies used to develop the game are:

 - Vagrant.
 To create portable virtual machines and facilitate development environments.

 - Ansible.
 To provision the development environment and guarantee same server versions for all developers.
 This way I'm able to provide either a software and a (virtual) hardware implementation to avoid problems when trying the code.

 - Slim 3 Framework.
-Being that the assessment required to implement an API I choose to use Slim because I have been reading a bit about how easy and fast is to create APIs with this PSR7 compatible lightweight micro framework and I really wanted to try it.
-So, to make the assessment funnier I decided to try it (and avoid to use a macro framework like Symfony or write everything from scratch) so, even if not getting the position, at least I would learn Slim :).
+I choose to use Slim because I have been reading a bit about how easy and fast is to create APIs with this PSR7 compatible lightweight micro framework and I really wanted to try it.

 - Monolog.
 To log messages following a PSR standard.